 SPOILERS END HERE

 Overall, this is a beautiful story.
 Mateo and Rufus’ deaths are not the story, it is their lives and their connection to each other and the world around them that are the story.
 You will probably cry at least once, if not multiple times like I started to.
-It is touching, heartbreaking, and hopeful all at the same time and I definitely recommend this book to anyone, YA fan or not.
+It is touching, heartbreaking, and hopeful all at the same time and I definitely recommend They Both Die At The End to anyone, YA fan or not.

 What have you been reading recently?
 Let me know with a comment below!